Mano (gesture): Beso-Beso

-Though the mano po gesture is still widely used at present in the Philippines, many Filipinos have also replaced this gesture with the beso.
-The beso-beso which originated from the Spanish word for kiss, is a common greeting in the Philippines similar to the mano.
+The beso is a common greeting in the Philippines similar to the mano.
 The beso-beso is a cheek-to-cheek kiss.
 The beso is more commonly used amongst the upper classes as a greeting to relatives and close friends, but is not reserved for an older person unlike the mano.

 Po and opo

 Similar to the mano po gesture, po and opo are also distinctly Filipino ways of showing respect to one's elders.
 The po is usually affixed to the end of sentences or phrases when one is addressing someone older than him or her.
 For example, paumanhin in Filipino means sorry.
 To an elder, one would say paumanhin po, The word po alone has origins as a respectful honorific but in contemporary times, it does not carry its past implications anymore besides its contemporary meaning to add formality as a sign of respect.
-This is why it is affixed to mano and thus is said as mano po when one is requesting the blessing of an elder.
+This is why it is always affixed to mano (as mano po) when one is requesting the blessing of an elder.